bit-country/bit.country-website/app-release-notes.md

 - Marketplace
   - Metaverse filter was not working in collections view (Global NFT Search, Local Marketplace)
-  - Bundle not showing correctly from home page (Local Marketplace) - Similar to Sreenas issue but for the home page instead of the search page
+  - Bundle not showing correctly from home page (Local Marketplace)
-  - Filter metaverse throwing error in Global NFT Search (Sreena reported this one)
+  - Filter metaverse throwing error in Global NFT Search

 - My Assets
   - Metaverse object nft details page image was not showing
   - Show disabled main price input (on the right) when selling Estate or Bundle.
-  - When you list or transfer the same nft quantity > 1 , the local state of my assets did not update without refreshing the page, now the assets should be updated once the transaction compeltes
+  - Immediate update when transfer or list NFT with quantity.
+]
 - Create Metaverse
   - Display Network fee when creating metaverse
-  - Refresh metaverses side menu when creating a brand new metaverse, you should see the sqaure icon of the metaverse appear in the side menu
+  - Refresh metaverses side menu when creating a new metaverse

 ## v0.0.1.6 (21-June-2022)